This site is old. It has developed. Please see howtobenow.online

 Making Life Safe

 I'm suggesting, animals don't merely secure their physical survival by broadbanding.
-Broadbanding is an attitude to life, not just something they use like an exercise, even as a balance.
-It's a way to be, and this experience has psychological consequences.
+Broadbanding is an attitude to life, it's a way to be, it's a psychological state, and has psychological consequences.

 Humans are missing out on an easily available, non-mystical, practical way of stilling the mind and being awake and aware, finding a form of balance, and possibly also to feel safe and stop worrying.
 And consequently, human culture is missing out on it as well.